DanielGitau/alx-system_engineering-devops/0x00-shell_basics/README.md

-Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line.
+Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line. school.mgc is a magic filethat can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.